SiLab-Bonn/asiclab/docs/setup_xilinx.md

 # On client

-The one-time initial setup is as follows
+The one-time initial setup is as follows, for JAT devices:

 ## Digilent JTAG adapter
 ```